deejaygraham/LearnToProgram/readme.md

-Learning to program in ruby so I got Chris Pine's book and started working through the exercises.
+I have wanted to learning to program in ruby for a long time, so I got Chris Pine's book (Learn to Program) and started working through it.

+To make the chapters "stick" in my memory, I am posting my solutions to the exercises at the end of each chapter.

 So here they are.